fishslot/video_loopback_for_webui/README.md

 Also, you need to install ffmpeg in advance.

+## Usage

+In the img2img tab or inpainting tab, find the script named "Video Loopback".

 # Features
 ## Loopback & superimpose & batch blend
 The input_directory can be filled with the path of a video file or a folder containing images.